 Personalised therapies and care management – EB can improve health monitoring and patient care by enabling self-administered home-based specimen collection.
 This will transform the management of respiratory diseases, such as COPD, with targeted treatment leading to more effective medication programs and the ability to frequently and conveniently monitor patterns remotely to predict flare-ups/exacerbations.
 In addition, this can be achieved whilst saving time and costs for patients and their healthcare providers.

-Detecting performance-enhancing drugs – A possible disadvantage of urine testing in sports, is the time lag to detect certain classes of drugs, such as stimulants, which may have been used by athletes during a competitive event.
-However, the detection window of EB closely mimics that of blood, therefore EB may be a more suitable biomatrix to detect the presence of intact drugs in the bloodstream at the time of a competition.
+Detecting performance-enhancing drugs – A possible disadvantage of urine testing in sports, is the detection time lag for certain classes of drugs, such as stimulants, which may have been used by athletes during a competitive event.
+However, the detection window of EB closely mimics that of blood, therefore EB may be a more suitable biomatrix to detect the presence of intact drugs in an athletes bloodstream at the time of a competition.
 Urine can usually only detect the 1st or 2nd phase metabolites of drugs.